Appyls/QuickQuote-/README.md

 *Important:
 This is a java application.
 I have included a gui for you to test it, but it will require a java environment to run locally.

-To test download and run the Housing Insurance Helper.jar file :)
+To test, download and run the Housing Insurance Helper.jar file :)